Best Online Computer Science Programs in Missouri (2026)

 How does Computer Science pay in Missouri compare to other states?

-Missouri offers competitive entry-level wages, though median salaries are currently 7.8% below the national trend.
+Missouri offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Missouri a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for computer science in Missouri?